MicrosoftDocs/entra-docs/docs/external-id/customers/sample-daemon-node-call-api.md

 ---
 title: Call an API in a sample Node.js daemon application
-description: Learn how to configure a sample Node.js daemon application that calls an API protected Microsoft Entra ID for customers
+description: Learn how to configure a sample Node.js daemon application that calls an API protected Microsoft Entra ID
 author: kengaderdus
 manager: mwongerapk